 I have had some side gigs in graduate school that involved creating invoices for hourly work—web development, copyediting, research assistance, etc. I used Toggl to log my time.
 At some point, I realized that I could log all of my work time—not just the billable time.
 So in 2018 and 2019, I logged all of my work time.
 In this post, I will summarize the 2018 and 2019 data and mention some take-aways for 2020.Continue reading Two Years In The Life Of A Grad Student: Time Logging Data

 I’ll be presenting new data from a pre-registered replication at some conferences in the next few months.
 The study replicated findings that less reflective philosophers tended towards certain philosophical views.
 It also finds that philosophical views are somewhat predicted by culture, education, gender, and personality.
 Here’s my handout.

-Welcome to the second episode of Upon Reflection, a podcast about what we think as well as how and why we think it.
+Welcome to the first episode of Upon Reflection, a podcast about what we think as well as how and why we think it.

 In this podcast, I’ll be reading my paper entitled, “What We Can (And Can’t) Infer About Implicit Bias From Debiasing Experiments“.
 I argue that implicit bias is not entirely unconscious or involuntary, but it probably is associative.
 As with all of my papers, the free preprint of the paper can be found on my CV at byrdnick.com/cv under “Publications“.

 If this sounds like the kind of research that you want to hear more about, you can subscribe to Upon Reflection wherever you find podcasts.
 You can also find out more about me and my research on Twitter via @byrd_nick, or on Facebook via @byrdnick.
 If you end up enjoying the Upon Reflection podcast, then feel free to tell people about it, online, in person, or in your ⭐️⭐️⭐️⭐️⭐️ review.